-Furthermore, on 14 April 2022, the Parliament voted for the adoption of one more draft law aimed at prohibiting the propaganda of Russian Nazi totalitarian regime, armed aggression of the Russian Federation against Ukraine, and symbols of the Russian armed and other military forces used in the war against Ukraine".
+Furthermore, on 22 May 2022, following the presidential veto, the Parliament voted for the adoption of one more draft law aimed at prohibiting the propaganda of Russian Nazi totalitarian regime, armed aggression of the Russian Federation against Ukraine, and symbols of the Russian armed and other military forces used in the war against Ukraine".
 Among other things, this draft law equates the public use of symbols of the military invasion of the Russian Nazi totalitarian regime in Ukraine to the propaganda and, therefore, bans such actions, including the use, creation, and distribution of products containing such symbols in Ukraine and /or abroad.